Skip to content

 Empire picture frame

-The 1800s have been plenty of styles.
+During the 1800s plenty of styles and new techniques developed around European countries.
 From France, the gesso technique spread all over Western Europe.
 See below a couple of fine Victorian gesso frames.
-They’re really similar to French models.
-The same happened to the Italian models: They were very influenced by French gesso frames.
+They’re similar to French models.
+The same happened to the Italian models: They were very influenced by French gesso frames as well.

 Victorian style picture frame